ruslanys/zcash-swing-wallet-ui/docs/Readme-Windows.md

 ### Known issues and limitations

+1. Issue: Wallet versions 0.58 and below, when running on Windows systems with (typically non-western) locales that redefine the decimal point in the Windows locale settings, have problems with updating the GUI wallet state.
+A workaround is to change the Windows [locale settings](https://windows.lbl.gov/software/optics/5-1-2/Optics4.jpg) to have dot as decimal separator.
 1. Limitation: Wallet encryption has been temporarily disabled in ZCash due to stability problems.
 A corresponding issue [#1552](https://github.com/zcash/zcash/issues/1552) has been opened by the ZCash developers.
 Correspondingly wallet encryption has been temporarily disabled in the ZCash Desktop GUI Wallet.